Do you know your significant other?

 Sometimes we feel like we really know someone, but on the surface we are only familiar with the day-to-day.
 For example, when my husband and I get really busy, we can go days without asking any questions beyond logistics-type questions.
 We see each other at the end of the day and ask “How was your day?” and we go through what we did and what happened.
 We talk about plans for the weekend and updates from friends we saw on Facebook.

-I think this happens for couples, friendships and especially parents and their kids.
+I think this happens with couples, friendships and especially parents and their kids.
 We get so wrapped up in the day-to-day that we are lucky to get to the ‘how are you?’ but we very rarely get to the ‘who are you?’
 Especially when you have known someone for a long time, we forget to ask how they have changed.
 We let the deeper questions fade away.

 The Science of Intimacy:

 Psychology Professor Dan McAdams has studied what it takes to truly know someone.
-He believes there are “three levels of knowing” and that these are the 3 stages people progress through to become intimate friends, lovers or companions.
+He believes there are “three levels of knowing” and that these are the three stages people progress through to become intimate friends, lovers or companions.

 - Level 2: Personal Concerns This is where someone gets to know a person’s goals, values and motivations.
 They also get a broader picture of the decisions and attitudes that shape their life.